stefansl/image-shrinker/README.md

 Download Image Shrinker here:
 https://github.com/stefansl/image-shrinker/releases/download/v1.0.0/Image.Shrinker.zip

-Unpack zip and copy the app into your MacOsX Application folder.
+Unpack and copy or drag the app into your MacOsX application folder.
 If you want to uninstall it, just drop the app into the bin.

 ## Build your own